 You and your physician will discuss reconstruction in the preoperative visit.
 However, the actual method is determined only after the skin cancer is completely removed and the doctor can make a final assessment.
 Depending on the size and location of the defect, the doctor will decide on the most aesthetically pleasing type of repair.

-In order to facilitate the healing process, it’s very important to take good care of yourself following your procedure.
+In order to facilitate the healing process, it’s very important to take good care of yourself and follow your doctor recommended procedures.
 DermSurgery Associates will provide you with detailed information on how to care for your wound in the weeks following surgery.
 However, you should plan on wearing a dressing for approximately one to two weeks, while avoiding any strenuous activities.